cropgeeks/hpc-help/slurm-policy.rst

      - 1,760
      - 192 - 384 GB
      - No limit
-     - This queue is for long running jobs. **You can access a maximum of 256 cores at once**.
+     - This queue is for long running jobs.

 .. note::
   When running array jobs, each *individual* job has its own time limit, so even an array job with 1000 parts that each take 3 hours to run could still use the short queue.